 At just over a quarter of a mile long, it’s a wonderful place to take a walk.
 You can look out over the ocean and back to the city itself to admire the ocean and the skyline.

-The pier is the perfect place for sunrise or sunset as it gleams beautifully in the sunlight.
-If you’re into fishing, you can buy permits that allow you to fish off the end of the pier.
+The pier is the perfect place for sunrise or sunset as it gleams beautifully in the low sun.
+If you’re into fishing, you’ll have to add a couple of dollars to the price of a day pass.

 6. Adventure Landing

 Among the top things for families to do in Jacksonville Beach, Adventure Island is many attractions in one.
 Taking center stage is Shipwreck Island Waterpark, which is a good alternative to the beach.

 In store here is the Little St. Johns River, and Typhoon Lagoon, a half million-gallon wave pool.
 You’ve also got four high-speed water slides, and a whole play complex for little splashers.

 On the drier side of things, there’s miniature golf, an arcade, laser tag, go-karts, and batting cages, to name a few.